Welder

 Welders needed for construction boom

-Welder and fitter-welder appear on Immigration New Zealand's construction and infrastructure skill shortage list.
-This means the Government is actively encouraging skilled welders from overseas to work in New Zealand.
+This means the Government is actively encouraging these skilled workers from overseas to work in New Zealand.

 According to the Census, 3,048 welders worked in New Zealand in 2018.